StrawberryMaster/wayback-machine-downloader/README.md

 docker run -it --rm wayback_machine_downloader [options] URL
 ```

-or the example without cloning the repo - fetching smallrockets.com until the year 2013:
+As an example of how this works without cloning this repo, this command fetches smallrockets.com until the year 2013:

 ```bash
 docker run -v .:/websites ghcr.io/strawberrymaster/wayback-machine-downloader:master wayback_machine_downloader --to 20130101 smallrockets.com
 ```

 ### 🐳 Using Docker Compose

-We can also use it with Docker Compose, which provides a lot of benefits for extending more functionalities (such as implementing storing previous downloads in a database):
+You can also use Docker Compose, which provides a lot of benefits for extending more functionalities (such as implementing storing previous downloads in a database):
 ```yaml
 # docker-compose.yml
 services: